xcdl/xcdl.github.io-source/pages/guide/concepts.md

 ### Constraints

 Configuration choices are not independent.
 The C library can provide thread-safe implementations of functions like `rand()`, but only if the RTOS provides support for per-thread data.
 This is a constraint: the C library option has a requirement on the RTOS.
 A typical configuration involves a considerable number of constraints, of varying complexity: many constraints are straightforward, *option A requires option B*, or *option C precludes option D*.
-Other constraints can be more complicated, for example *option E may require the presence of a RTOS scheduler* but does not care whether it is the bitmap scheduler, the mlqueue scheduler, or something else.
+Other constraints can be more complicated, for example *option E may require the presence of an RTOS scheduler* but does not care whether it is the bitmap scheduler, the mlqueue scheduler, or something else.

 Another type of constraint involves the values that can be used for certain options.
-For example there is a RTOS option related to the number of scheduling levels, and there is a legal values constraint on this option: specifying zero or a negative number for the number of scheduling levels makes no sense.
+For example there is an RTOS option related to the number of scheduling levels, and there is a legal values constraint on this option: specifying zero or a negative number for the number of scheduling levels makes no sense.

 ### Conflicts